Pillar 3 Disclosure

 • the CRR for the financial year-ended 30 September 2021 is determined by the fixed overhead requirement (FOR) and is projected to be £550k;

-- after consideration of the risk matrix at and the projected costs of an orderly wind-down of the Company, the directors believe that the Company should aim to maintain Pillar 2 capital of £450k, leading to an overall ICAAP of £1,350k; and
+• after consideration of the risk matrix at Q4 2020 and the projected costs of an orderly wind-down of the Company, the directors believe that the Company should aim to maintain Pillar 2 capital of £700k, leading to an overall ICAAP of £1,250k; and

-- the Company plans to maintain an adequate level of capital resources throughout the financial year-ended 30 September 2020.
+• the business plan forecasts an adequate level of capital resources throughout the financial year-ended 30 September 2021.

 Remuneration Code Disclosure